A Great Time to Be a Husband, Parent, and a Dad

-As I write this note, the paraphrased words of Mordecai in the fourth chapter of Esther ring clearly in my mind: “Who knows but that you have come to this royal position for such a time as this.”
-Seems initially like pretty lofty stuff.
+As I write this note, the paraphrased words of Mordecai in the fourth chapter of Esther ring clearly in my mind: Esther 4:14 Seems initially like pretty lofty stuff.
 But as husbands, parents, and dads, are we not sitting in the same position, overseeing the family’s royal crest?
 Aren’t we called to lead our families to the knowledge of Christ?
 Do we not have the purpose of reflecting to our family and neighbors faith, hope, and most importantly the love of Christ?
 These are certainly royal objectives, because they are ordained by the King of kings, our Lord Jesus Christ.
 But do we treat them as royal objectives?

 In our nation and in the world, we are experiencing difficult times.
 But when light is willingly turned off, then there is no option other than darkness.
 We have willingly, if not purposely, promoted this darkness by limiting the Light of Christ in our daily expression.
-This daily expression, which is akin to Jesus’ words to take up your cross daily, should begin in the home and radiate out from there.
+This daily expression, which is akin to Jesus’ words to Luke 9:23, should begin in the home and radiate out from there.

 As a parent, I am truly blessed.
 Jackie and I have three daughters: one adolescent, one quickly approaching adolescence, and one (6-year-old) who thinks she exceeds the older two in both knowledge and authority.
 Since they are all girls, the nest gets a little crowded at times with all the visiting hormones.
 Conversely, the owner’s manual for boys presents its own set of challenges.
 At any rate, children in general are a blessing from God.

-As parents, Jackie and I are in agreement that we are first and foremost charged with the task of teaching the knowledge of God to the next generation, starting with our children.
-As parents, Jackie and I are heirs of the gracious gift of life.
+As parents, Jackie and I are in agreement that we are first and foremost charged with the task of Deuteronomy 4:9-10 the knowledge of God to the next generation, Psalms 78:1-8.
+As parents, Jackie and I are heirs of the 1 Peter 3:7.
 Also as parents, we stand steadfast between our children and a broken world that is aggressively making overtures for their hearts and minds.